Esther Safran Foer

 Esther Safran Foer (born 1946) is a writer and the former executive director of Sixth & I Synagogue in Washington, DC.

 Early life

 Esther Safran was born in Łódź, Poland to Louis and Ethel Safran, Holocaust survivors who met in 1945.
 She spent her early childhood in a displaced persons camp before moving with her family to the United States in 1949.
 The family later settled in Washington, DC.
-Esther's father committed suicide in 1954.
+Esther's father died by suicide in 1954.

 Family

-Safran Foer is married to Albert Foer, a lawyer and president of the American Antitrust Institute.
+Safran Foer is married to Bert Foer, a lawyer and president of the American Antitrust Institute.
 They have three sons; novelist Jonathan Safran Foer, and journalists Franklin and Joshua Foer.

 Career

 Foer worked as press secretary for presidential candidate George McGovern.
 She founded public-relations firm FM Strategic Communications in 2002 and served as executive director of Sixth & I Synagogue from 2007 to 2016.

 In 2008, The Forward recognized Foer as one of its Forward 50.
-The Washingtonian included Foer in their 2015 list of The Most Powerful Women in Washington.
+Washingtonian included Foer in their 2015 list of The Most Powerful Women in Washington.